nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Test case: `update sn/Flower11 sn/Flower13 n/Rose` <br>
        Expected: No stock updated due to stock `Flower13` not found.
        Error details shown in the status message.
 Suggestion message will be shown too.

+### Sorting stocks

+1. Sorting a stock from the inventory.

+    1. Prerequisites: Multiple stocks in the list.

+    1. Test case: `sort o/ascending by/name`<br>
+       Expected: The stocks in inventory will be sorted lexicographically by name in ascending order.
+       Success message will be shown.

+    1. Test case: `sort o/ascending by/quantity`<br>
+       Expected: The stocks in inventory will be sorted numerically by quantity in ascending order.
+       Success message will be shown.

+    1. Test case: `sort o/descending by/serialnumber`<br>
+       Expected: The stocks in inventory will be sorted lexicographically by serial number in descending order.
+       Success message will be shown.

+    1. Test case: `sort o/descending by/lowquantity`<br>
+       Expected: The stocks in inventory will not be sorted since `lowquantity` is an invalid field.
+       Error details shown in the status message.
+Suggestion message will be shown too.

+    1. Test case: `sort o/random by/location`<br>
+       Expected: The stocks in inventory will not be sorted since `random` is an invalid order.
+       Error details shown in the status message.
+Suggestion message will be shown too.

 ### Generate statistics